coderefinery/reproducible-research/_episodes/05-environments.md

 - Allow for seamlessly moving workflows across different platforms.
 - Much more lightweight than virtual machines.
 - Eliminates the "works on my machine" situation.
-- For software with many dependencies with it turn own dependencies possibly the only (?) way to preserve the computational experiment for future reproducibility.
+- For software with many dependencies, in turn with its own dependencies, containers offer possibly the only way to preserve the computational experiment for future reproducibility.

 However, containers may also have some drawbacks:
 - Containers can have security vulnerabilities which can be exploited.